A Photometric Variability Survey of Field K and M Dwarf Stars with HATNet: Abstract

 \section{Abstract}

 Using light curves from the HATNet survey for transiting extrasolar planets we investigate the optical broad-band photometric variability of a sample of \NUMtotsample{} field K and M dwarfs selected by color and proper-motion ($V - K \ga 3.0$, $\mu > 30~{\rm mas/yr}$, plus additional cuts in $J-H$ vs. $H-K_{S}$ and on the reduced proper motion).
-We apply a variety of variability selection algorithms on the light curves to search for periodic and quasi-periodic variations, and for large-amplitude, long-duration flare events.
-To set the selection thresholds we conduct Monte Carlo simulations of light curves with realistic noise properties.
+We search the light curves for periodic variations, and for large-amplitude, long-duration flare events.
 A total of \NUMtotpotentialvar{} stars exhibit potential variability, including \NUMEB{} stars with eclipses and \NUMflarestars{} stars with flares.
-Based on a visual inspection of these light curves and an automated blending classification, we select \NUMrobustplusflaresnonblend{} stars, including \NUMEBnonblend{} eclipsing binaries, as secure variable star detections that are not high probability blends.
-We find that only \NUMrobustplusflaresnonblendknownvar{} of these stars, including \NUMEBnonblendknown{} of the eclipsing binaries, have previously been identified as variables or are blended with previously identified variables.
+Based on a visual inspection of these light curves and an automated blending classification, we select \NUMrobustplusflaresnonblend{} stars, including \NUMEBnonblend{} eclipsing binaries, as secure variable star detections that are not obvious blends.
+We estimate that a further $\sim 26\%$ of these stars may be blends with fainter variables, though most of these blends are likely to be among the hotter stars in our sample.
+We find that only \NUMrobustplusflaresnonblendknownvar{} of the \NUMrobustplusflaresnonblend{} stars, including \NUMEBnonblendknown{} of the eclipsing binaries, have previously been identified as variables or are blended with previously identified variables.
 One of the newly identified eclipsing binaries is 1RXS~J154727.5+450803, a known $P = 3.55~{\rm day}$, late M-dwarf SB2 system, for which we derive preliminary estimates for the component masses and radii of $M_{1} = M_{2} = 0.258 \pm 0.008~{\rm M_{\odot}}$ and $R_{1} = R_{2} = 0.289 \pm 0.007~{\rm R_{\odot}}$.
 The radii of the component stars are larger than theoretical expectations if the system is older than $\sim 200~{\rm Myr}$.
 The majority of the variables are heavily spotted BY Dra-type stars for which we determine rotation periods.
-This is the largest sample of photometric rotation periods for field K and M dwarfs published to date.
-Using this sample, we investigate the relations between period, color, age, and activity measures, including optical flaring, for K and M dwarfs.
+Using this sample, we investigate the relations between period, color, age, and activity measures, including optical flaring, for K and M dwarfs, finding that many of the well-established relations for F, G and K dwarfs continue into the M dwarf regime.
 We find that the fraction of stars that are variable with peak-to-peak amplitudes greater than 0.01~mag increases exponentially with the $V-K_{S}$ color such that approximately half of field dwarfs in the solar neighborhood with $M \la 0.2~M_{\odot}$ are variable at this level.
 Our data hints at a change in the rotation-activity-age connection for stars with $M \la 0.25~M_{\odot}$.

 \keywords{ stars: late-type, low-mass, rotation, flare, fundamental parameters (masses, radii) --- binaries: eclipsing --- surveys --- catalogs --- techniques: photometric }